junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 They stare at him like he's an alien.

-"How long has that angel taken you?"
+"How long it's been since that angel took you?"
 Bobby frowns at him.

 Jimmy shakes his head, bracing himself for the truth of the reality.
 "I don't know.
 Last time I was me, it's 2008."